koitsu/tcecosystem-guide/content/general-qa.md

 > Any "negative % APR" stems from THORChain's "synths effect" and LUVI based calculations.
 You can read all about the details here (See part 3): <https://medium.com/thorchain/introduction-to-luvi-and-midgard-apr-calculation-update-cf15e743276d>

-## What are the risks associated with Earn/Savers?

-- [THORChain Docs - Savers][4]
-- [THORChain Medium - Savers Vaults on THORChain][5]

 ## What are the risks associated with LPs?

-The risks are mostly the same as what's covered in the "What are the risks associated with Earn/Savers?" section, with some additions:

 - [THORChain University - Impermanent Loss][6]
   - Please note Impermanent Loss Protection was [officially sunset][7] in December 2023